UCL-ARC/fortran-unit-testing-lesson/episodes/intro-to-unit-tests.md

 Unit testing is a way of verifying the validity of a code base by testing its smallest individual components, or **units**.

->*"If the parts don't work by themselves, they probably won't work well together"* [Reference, The pragmatic programmer].
+>*"If the parts don't work by themselves, they probably won't work well together"* (Thomas and Hunt, 2019, Topic 51).

 Several key aspects define a unit test.
 They should be...